Ski: 2022-2023 Black Crows Mirus Cor, 178.0 cm

 There’s nothing “typical” about the Black Crows Mirus Cor.

-New for the 2021-2022 season, this 87mm-waisted ski is meant to “change the normal practice and innovate with a boost of creativity.”
-Just looking at the Mirus Cor, that bold statement doesn’t actually seem that far off.
+New for the 2021-2022 season and returning for 2022-2023, this 87mm-waisted ski is meant to “change the normal practice and innovate with a boost of creativity.”
+Just looking at the Mirus COR, that bold statement doesn’t actually seem that far off.

 What Black Crows say about the Mirus COR